 Once the compaction has been dealt with and a regime of feeding, watering, mulching and vertical mulching etc is being undertaken, then would be the time to introduce worm colonies.

 Product delivery note:

 Loose worms in 50's and 100's are delivered by first class post, 200's and above are sent either by 1st class post or by carrier (carrier will require a signature on arrival).
 If preferred please specify a convenient day and date for delivery excluding Saturday, Sunday and Monday, in the checkout.
 Please read our dispatch-information before ordering.

 All orders include FREE standard delivery within the UK.
-Note, to ensure our live products reach you in the best condition, orders received after 2pm on Thursdays will not be dispatched until the following Monday (or Tuesday if Bank Holiday).
+Note, to ensure our live products reach you in the best condition, orders received after 12 noon on Thursdays will not be dispatched until the following Monday (or Tuesday if Bank Holiday).
 Please read our dispatch information before ordering.